Our very first litter born here was Kara’s. We got her on April 16, 2008. She looked like this:

 Next came Catherine (who immediately became Kate).
 She came to us on February 24, 2013.
 She looked like this:

-Finally, when she’d been with us for 3 1/2 weeks, Kate gave us the Royals on March 19th, a Tuesday.
+When she’d been with us for 3 1/2 weeks, Kate gave us the Royals on March 19th, a Tuesday.
 She had five wee kittens.

 Next was the loontastic Khaleesi.
 We got her on April 14, 2013.
 She looked like this: